09 May 2021 by Olga Brighton

 Each country has its own distinct traditions and culture, and Portugal is no exception.
-Its iconic golden beaches, surf, seafood, medieval castles, mountain villages and majestic scenary, Portugal is rightly one of Europe’s most popular travel destinations, it’s a great place to immerse yourself in culture, or just relax on a beach and enjoy the sunshine.
-If you’re planning on visiting, it’s a good idea to get to know Portuguese traditions, mentality, and national customs.
+Its iconic golden beaches, surf, seafood, medieval castles, mountain villages and majestic scenary, Portugal is rightly one of Europe’s most popular travel destinations.
+Its a perfect place to immerse yourself in culture, or just relax on a beach and enjoy the sunshine.
+If you’re planning on visiting, it’s always a good idea to get to know Portuguese traditions and customs.

 Portugal embraces music from all walks of life and boasts a wide array of national songs, music and dances.
 Among the most popular folk dances are the Fandango, Corridinho, and many more.
 Songs and dances originally came from many regions all over Portugal but they merged to form the versions we see today.
 Wherever you go in Portugal, you will find song and dance, from country fairs in the hinterlands to world-music festivals along the coast to the mournful music of fado in the Alfama.

-Portuguese national clothes are notable for the bright and vivid colours.
+Portuguese national clothes are noted for their bright and vivid colours.
 Traditional Portuguese dress consists of bouffant skirts made from saia (chequered or striped fabrics) for women, and calsas, short leggings, sombreros, and waistcoats for men.
 Women also sometimes wear a kerchief, but this varies a lot depending on which region you’re in.

 Read also: Safety and Security in Portugal

 Every region in Portugal has its own unique dish and cuisine, with fresh fish, seafood and meat among the most popular.
 You’ll also find traditional meals like Cozido à Portuguesa (Portuguese stew) and Bacalhau (dried and salted cod) everywhere.
 Beer is also popular in Portugal - Ginjinha, Licor Beirão and Sagres among the best known brands.

 Portugal has also been known for its fine wine since Roman times and today their wines are considered among the finest in the world.
 If you’re going to visit, be sure to try out the Moscatel of Favaios, Muscatel of Setúbal, the Madeira wine and Vinho do Porto.
 Given the popularity of wine, it’s hardly surprising that grapes are regarded as a symbol of comfort and prosperity.